Assistant Professor of Strategy and Entrepreneurship

 I am an Assistant Professor of Strategy and Entrepreneurship at the London Business School (2013-present).
 I received my PhD in Strategic Management from the Rotman School of Management, University of Toronto in 2013.
 I also hold an MBA degree and a BSc in Electrical Engineering both from Sharif University of Technology in Tehran, Iran.
-My research interests include innovation and technology strategy, science policy, and the impact of collaboration on firms' and individuals' strategies and performance.
+My research interests include innovation and technology strategy, science policy, and the relationship between innovation and collaboration.

 Before joining academia, I was an entrepreneur and worked as a consultant.
 In 2006, I founded a video game production company, which was acquired by Samsung Co, three years later.
 As a consultant, I worked with executives in a range of industries such as auto, oil, education, software and hardware.
 I specialised in topics of business modelling, systems thinking and organisational learning.
 Currently I advise several startups in the fields of mobile apps, semiconductors, and online services.